 Part 6.
 In our generation, the main commandment that the world objects to is the seventh.
 To most people today, it sounds arbitrary and backwards.
 So we need to ask the crucial question: why are those sexual restrictions there?
-We want to suggest three reasons—three … Continue reading “Faithful Sexuality”
+We … Continue reading “Faithful Sexuality”

 Justice: part 2.
 Jesus was always promoting fairness, equity and inclusion.
 He would bring in the outsiders, the marginalised, the forgotten.
-If we as the church have experienced God’s kindness towards us, how can we in turn express it to the people around us?
+If we as the church have experienced God’s kindness towards us, how can we in turn express it to … Continue reading “Church and Justice”

 Justice: part 1.
 Looking at the issue of justice through the story of the woman at the well: a person who was not only part of a racially hated group, but socially excluded from her own community.
-Jesus steps across the radical, cultural and moral … Continue reading “Jesus and Justice”
+Jesus steps across … Continue reading “Jesus and Justice”

 Looking at Genesis 16 & 21: Hagar was an outsider, cast away from the family.
 But still God saw her, chose her, made provisions and promised to be with her.
-He rescued her son from death and made incredible plans for his future.
+He rescued her son from death and made incredible plans … Continue reading “The God Who Sees”

 Singleness is becoming much more common in the world around us.
 Fewer people are getting married, and those that do get married later in life.
 So is singleness good?
-Is it a problem to be solved or a gift to be received?
+Is it a problem to be solved or a gift to … Continue reading “Singleness”